 No matter where you live, there’s a chance you could experience a natural disaster or destructive environmental phenomenon in your lifetime.
-In late 2018, wildfires in California caught attention across North America for what became the state’s most destructive wildfire season to date.

 More and more research is exploring the impact of climate change on the environment and its relationship to natural disasters and severe weather events in recent years.

 While smoke from wildfires presents a specific and obvious risk to those of us with asthma, what risk do natural disasters, including hurricanes, flooding, and winter storms, pose for people with asthma and others potentially sensitive to environmental changes?